humdrum-tools/humdrum-documentation/guide/ch27/index.md

 "like" or "as."

 The <span class="tool">context</span> command would enable us to do this.
-Unfortunately, however, the output from **egrep** fails to conform to the Humdrum syntax.
+Unfortunately, however, the output from <span class="unix">egrep</span> fails to conform to the Humdrum syntax.
 In particular, adding `^\*` to the regular expression will fail to ensure a proper Humdrum output since preceding and following contextual lines will also be output.